 When it came to accuracy, results were mixed.
 Accuracy decreased by 17 percent in cases with a subtle pneumothorax and increased by 6 percent for normal cases without a pneumothorax.

-“This work demonstrates that these interruptions both reduce efficiency and introduce errors in image interpretation, causing patient safety concerns,” wrote Wynn et al.
+“This work demonstrates that these interruptions both reduce efficiency and introduce errors in image interpretation, causing patient safety concerns,” wrote Wynn et al. “Effort should be made to reduce the number of interruptions faced by radiologists that are reading cases to improve efficiency, prevent errors during image interpretation, and reduce burnout."

 The researchers suggested introducing reading room assistants to implement health information technology solutions for easier communication as one possible remedy for interruptions.
 They noted future work is needed to examine which solutions are best for minimizing the effects of interruptions.